-Honeywell Mercury Instruments provides the highest standard for the design and production of precision instruments that measure and monitor gas pressure, gas temperature, gas volume and flow for the natural gas industry.
-The company started as an industrial thermometer manufacturer in 1950, but by the mid-1960s the company had shifted its focus to natural gas measurement.
-In 2007, the business was acquired by RMG Group, and in 2009, the "group" was purchased by Honeywell.
+Honeywell Mercury Instruments provides the highest standard for the design and production of precision natural gas instrumentation that measures and monitors gas pressure, gas temperature, gas volume, and flow for the natural gas industry.
+The company started as an industrial thermometer manufacturer in 1950, but by the mid-1960s, the company had shifted its focus to natural gas measurement.
+In 2007, the RMG Group acquired Mercury Instruments, and in 2009, Honeywell purchased the “group.”

 Natural Gas Volume Instrumentation

 Honeywell Mercury electronic correctors provide corrected gas volume from the gas meter and have become the benchmark for precision instrumentation.